symokevo/ichnaea/README.rst

 Ichnaea
 =======

 Ichnaea has been sunset as a part of Mozilla Location Services.
-It's source code will remain available under the archived repo.
+Its source code will remain available under the archived repo.